 Roasted Salmon Stacked with Veggies

 This salmon fillet from Spoon Fork Bacon is almost too pretty to eat.
 Who are we kidding?
 We're obviously going to eat it.
-Salmon is an amazing source of omega-3, which as we've mentioned, is essential for healthy cholesterol levels.
+Salmon is an amazing source of omega-3, which as we've mentioned, are essential for healthy cholesterol levels.
 And then it's stacked high with fennel, lemon, cherry tomatoes, radishes, and a dash of olive oil, which is also always a better option for heart-healthy cooking.

 For a Meaty Dinner Option:

 Minced Meat Lettuce Cups